SAP-samples/btp-developer-guide-cap/documentation/saas/cep/3-prepare-for-cf.md

           service-key:
             name: incident-management-html5-runtime-service-key
       ```
-> [!NOTE]
-> The Service Names `incident-management-html5-runtime` might differ based on your project configurations.
-You can Check the resources section in `mta.yaml` for the html5-repo-runtime service name.
+> **Note:** The service name `incident-management-html5-runtime` might differ based on your project configurations.
+Check the resources section in `mta.yaml` for the html5-repo-runtime service name.

 5. Update `incident-management-destination`->`type: org.cloudfoundry.managed-service` with the following configurations: